-Translation:The little green lizards are crawling up the wall.
+Translation:The little green lizards climb up on the wall.

 1) The answer given (in red on the question page, not this discussion page) was "The small, green lizards climb up to the wall."
 But "up to the wall" implies <<falhoz>> and not <<falra>> because the lizards might not actually touch the wall.
 2) How would you say "climb up ONTO the top of the wall" as opposed to the vertical side of the wall if <<falra>> means the latter and <<falon>> means the lizards are already on top of the wall?